 This was originally all one horrendously long article.
 But I had to split it years ago and it has been in its current divisions ever since.

-I decided to leave this part and the one on possibilities mostly untouched.
+I decided to leave this essay and the one on possibilities mostly untouched.
 This section of the original (much longer) essay, and the following one, were the points at which I had finally settled down to explore probabilities and try to make predictions concerning the 7th book.
 That being the case, I think my original extrapolations ought to probably stand pretty much as written.
 I do turn out to have been wrong in rather a lot of my expectations, but I continue to think that at the end of HBP those expectations were not unreasonable.

 And besides, I’m rather pleased over the parts that I did get mostly right.